Linux Permissions Explained

 In this tutorial, you will learn how to view and change file permissions in Linux.

-To start with file permissions, you have to find the current Linux permission settings.
-There are two options to choose from, depending on your personal preference: checking through the graphical interface or using the command.
+Before modifying file permissions, you have to find the current Linux permission settings.
+There are two ways to check the permissions: using the graphical user interface (GUI) or the command-line interface (CLI).

-Finding the file (directory) permission via the graphical user interface (GUI) is simple.
+Finding the file or directory permissions via the graphical user interface is simple.
+Follow the steps below:

-1. Locate the file you want to examine, right-click on the icon, and select Properties.
+1. Open File Explorer and locate the file or directory you want to examine.
+Right-click the icon and select Properties.

 For each file, the owner can grant or restrict access to users according to the categories they fall in.

-In our example, the owner of the file test.txt has access to “Read and write”, while other members of its group, as well as all other users, have “Read-only” access.
+In our example, the owner of the test.txt file has access to read and write, while other members of its group and all other users have read-only access.
 Therefore, they can only open the file, but cannot make any modifications.

-If you prefer using the command line, you can easily find a file’s permission settings with the ls command, used to list information about files/directories.
-You can also add the –l option to the command to see the information in the long list format.
+If you prefer using the command line, use the ls command to list information about files/directories.
+You can also add the -l option to the command to see the information in a long list format.

 ls -l [file_name]

-For instance, the command for the previously mentioned file would be:
+For instance, the command for the previously mentioned file is:

 ls -l test.txt